Skip to Main Content

 Collecting and organising this data ensures that, once your NTRO is linked to a DOI, the attention it receives can be systematically tracked in tools such as Altmetric Explorer, PlumX, and Overton (see below).
 Together, these help you demonstrate the cultural, societal, and scholarly impact of your work.

-Tip: Keep a simple log (spreadsheet, project diary, or even a shared Google Doc) to record visits, feedback, and mentions as they happen.
+Tip: Keep a simple log (spreadsheet, project diary, or even a shared Google doc) to record visits, feedback, and mentions as they happen.
 Retrospectively collecting this information can be very difficult.

 Create impact (via Bridges)